• Skip to primary navigation

 Because there is some drying time required in the process, these cookies take a while to complete, but the end result is smile inducing.

 For variety and to make a quantity of cookies in less time, I also made cookies that look like a gift tied up with a bow.
-I used one batch of chocolate dough and one batch of vanilla dough to make 18 elves and 18 gifts, and froze about one dozen cookies for future use.
+I used one batch of chocolate dough and one batch of Cut Out Vanilla Sugar Cookies (with No Chill Option). to make 18 elves and 18 gifts, and froze about one dozen cookies for future use.

-Two batches of simple corn syrup icing (faux royal icing) is used to create Elf Sugar Cookies.
+Two batches of this simple Glaze Icing Recipe is used to create Elf Sugar Cookies.
 The first batch of icing is divided and colored, one half red and the other half green.

 From the second batch of icing, remove 2 rounded tablespoons of icing, for the black icing.
 Mixing in 1 teaspoon of cocoa powder before adding the food coloring will make it easier to get a dark black icing with less food coloring.